 CORE Education Trust recognised in national governance awards

-Pictured are (from left) CORE Education Trust CEO Adrian Packer CBE, Kris Griffin, Jo Tyler, Dr Steve Ball, of Birmingham REP, Ammo Talwar MBE, Chair of Board of Directors at CORE Education Trust, Cathy O’Driscoll and Lord Nash, Parliamentary Under Secretary of State for the School System.
+Pictured are (from left) CORE Education Trust CEO Adrian Packer CBE, Kris Griffin, Jo Tyler, Dr Steve Ball, of Birmingham REP, Ammo Talwar MBE, Chair of Board of Trustees at CORE Education Trust, Cathy O’Driscoll and Lord Nash, Parliamentary Under Secretary of State for the School System.

 CORE Education Trust is celebrating after making it to the finals of a prestigious national awards ceremony.